flopp/DesktopJodel/README.md

 5. Execute the generated `bin/DesktopJodel` ;)

 ## License
-MIT licensed.
+DesktopJodel is MIT licensed.
 See the LICENSE file.

+## Emoji
+The emoji images used by DesktopJodel provided by [http://emojione.com/] under a CC-BY license.